apereo/cas/docs/cas-server-documentation/authentication/OIDC-Authentication-JWKS.md

 The JWKS (JSON Web Key Set) endpoint and functionality returns a JWKS containing public keys that enable clients to validate a JSON Web Token (JWT) issued by CAS as an OpenID Connect Provider.

-{% include_cached casproperties.html properties="cas.authn.oidc.jwks" excludes=".rest,.groovy,.revocation,.rotation" %}
+{% include_cached casproperties.html properties="cas.authn.oidc.jwks.core" %}

 ## Keystores